ZengineHQ/developers/plugins/api/services/index.md

 # znPluginData

-The znPluginData service is used to communicate with Plugin Services **LINK NEEDED**, similar to how znData makes requests to the REST API.
+The znPluginData service is used to communicate with [Plugin Services]({{site.baseurl}}/plugins/development/services.html), similar to how znData makes requests to the REST API.
 Instead of passing a resource name, you pass the plugin namespace and service route.
 The methods available are: `get`, `post`, `put`, and `delete`.
 The methods return an Angular promise object.

 The param `workspaceId` is always required and must be a workspace where the plugin is installed.
 All other params will be interpreted as query string parameters.